Thursday, 26 March 2015

 Sunday 30th May 2004

-There is a main road all around the base of the mountain that provides easy access from many different locations resulting in several popular named paths to the summit.
-More significant than that is that it dominates the view from Barmouth and the Mawddach Estuary as it rises from sea level all the way up to the top giving the impression of having a much higher height than it actually has.
+There is a main road all around the base of the mountain that provides easy access from many different locations which results in several popular named paths to the summit.
+More significant than that is that it dominates the view from Barmouth and the Mawddach Estuary as it rises from sea level all the way to the top giving it the impression of having a much higher height than it actually has.
 Even from its higher neighbours its distinctive top draws the eye and draws people to climb this striking mountain.
 It is no wonder that this is probably the second most popular mountain in Wales, after Snowdon.
-The September before this walk I had come to Snowdonia for the first time to climb mountains and on that occasion climbed Snowdon twice.
-It took me less than a year for my attention to be drawn south and towards this most regal of mountains.
+The September before this walk I had come to Snowdonia for the first time to climb mountains and on that occasion I had climbed Snowdon twice.
+It took me less than a year for my attention to be drawn south towards this most regal of mountains.

 Image by NotFromUtrecht [CC BY-SA 3.0 or GFDL], via Wikimedia Commons

 After passing over Mynydd Pencoed I didn’t continue making my way around the top of Cwm Cau towards Penygadair, but headed out across the broad western slopes of the mountain to the edge of the northern cliffs of Cadair Idris, above Llyn Gadair.
-During this walk I had the aim of bagging all the significant peaks on Cadair Idris.
-I had already bagged one of them in Mynydd Pencoed, but in order to bag Cyfrwy (also known as The Saddle) I had to make a detour past the Pony Path that comes up the northern slopes and make my way to this cliff-edge top.
+During this walk I had the aim of bagging all the significant peaks on Cadair Idris and I had already bagged one of them in Mynydd Pencoed, but in order to bag Cyfrwy (also known as the Saddle) I had to make a detour past the Pony Path that comes up the northern slopes and make my way to this cliff-edge top.
 Nowadays I wouldn’t be so bothered about going out of my way to bag a top unless I had a good reason, but back in 2004 I was eager to get to the top of all the mountains in Wales, including their subsidiary summits.
 Once I had visited the cairn at the top of Cyfrwy I joined the Pony Path for the final ascent to the summit of Cadair Idris.

-The top was packed with people who were also prompted to climb this popular mountain in the good weather on this Bank Holiday weekend, so it wasn’t long before I set off again from the summit following the edge of the northern cliffs.
-After stopping briefly at an unnamed 852m top that has minimal re-ascent I continued heading east visiting the top of the fourth and final significant top of Cadair Idris, Mynydd Moel, before continuing along the ridge descending until I reached an old fence.
-The ridge had now levelled off and continued until eventually I reached a cairn above the terminal cliffs of Gau Graig.
+The top was packed with people also prompted to climb this popular mountain in the good weather of this Bank Holiday weekend, so it wasn’t long before I set off again from the summit following the edge of the northern cliffs.
+After stopping briefly at an unnamed 852m top that has minimal re-ascent I continued heading east visiting the top of the fourth and final significant top of Cadair Idris, Mynydd Moel, before continuing along the ridge slowly descending until I reached an old fence.
+The ridge now levelled off and continued until eventually I reached a cairn above the terminal cliffs of Gau Graig.
 At this point I turned right and followed a fence that heads south-east off the ridge plunging steeply down to easier slopes on Mynydd Gwerngraig.
 I remember being rather concerned about whether I’d find a way down this steep slope, but in the event I found a well-graded path that handled the contours competently.

-Thursday 5 March 2015
+Thursday, 5 March 2015

 Glasgwm and Aran Fawddwy